 To improve local people’s benefit from and ownership of the mangrove forests, the programme has invested in strengthening awareness and actively involving communities and other stakeholders (including local government representatives, local leaders, NGOs, women, and youth) in forest management and adaptation activities.

-A total of 650 hectares will be reforested under the programme, due to be completed by 2019.
+A total of 650 hectares were reforested under the programme.

 The initiative also stumbled due to limited livelihood options for communities; limited local participation in greenbelt management; insufficient incentives for communities to ensure their long-term maintenance; and inadequate inter-sectoral coordination.